 Sitting: Sit back in the chair with the feet firmly on the floor or foot rest.
 It is best to keep the lower spine in contact with the chair back.
 The keyboard and mouse should be at or below the elbow level and close to the body.
 The monitor should be about an arm’s reach away with the top of the monitor at or slightly below eye level.
 Additional items that are used frequently should be kept close for easy accessibility.

 When typing, center the ‘G-H’ keys on the keyboard with the midline of your body and your primary monitor.
 The wrists should be in a straight and comfortable position with the fingers gently curved.
 If you cannot access the home row keys without an uncomfortable bend in your wrists, an alternative keyboard may be warranted.
-Resting on the desk surface or wrist rest should typically be avoided while the fingers are actively moving and typing.
+Planting the hands on the desk surface or wrist rest should be avoided while the fingers are actively moving and typing.

 For mousing, place the palm of the hand on the mouse and let the fingers relax flat on the buttons.
 The fingertips will likely extend beyond the mouse buttons.
 This will feel counter-intuitive to most people but it will align the wrist in a more neutral position and reduce contact pressure on the mouse surface.
 Let the hands glide by moving the arm slightly, in a motion similar to rubbing something with a sponge.
 Let the fingers lie flat on the buttons and click with the finger pads, not the tips.

-One of the risks associated with prolonged computer use is lack of movement.
-If you have multiple tasks to perform and your tasks change often or if you get interrupted frequently, you might be moving sufficiently.
+One of the greatest risks associated with prolonged computer use is lack of movement.
+Any posture, even a good one, becomes untenable with time.
+If you have multiple tasks to perform and your tasks change often, or if you get interrupted frequently, you might be moving sufficiently.
 If not, you need to create interruptions for yourself, such as...